Steve Demeter has set one of those modest life goals for himself: He wants to be a millionaire by the time he turns 30.

 “It’s a unique game,” Demeter says, trying to explain “Trism’s” many charms.
 “It’s not something you could get on another mobile phone or one of the handheld consoles out there right now.”

 Roger that.
-As we reported last week , Apple CEO Steve Jobs recently made a big show of how the iPod touch and the iPhone have become serious gaming machines – so serious that he seems to fancy them giving Nintendo’s handheld DS game machine and Sony’s PSP a run for their money.
+As we , Apple CEO Steve Jobs recently made a big show of how the iPod touch and the iPhone have become serious gaming machines – so serious that he seems to fancy them giving Nintendo’s handheld DS game machine and Sony’s PSP a run for their money.

 And why not?
 Apple’s powerful devices boast beautiful, multi-touch enabled touch screens, an accelerometer that senses motion and Internet connectivity.
 And after its first 60 days in operation, Jobs announced that the App Store already had more than 700 games to offer.